craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 These holes will dispense a horrible gas into the enclosed room upon the secondary trigger of the **Plates**.
 This gas does 1d4 poison damage and 1d4 necrotic damage.
 It is not flammable.
 It is very slightly more dense than air.

+> *Trapping Efficiently*
-> ##### Trapping Efficiently
+>
-> I pretty consistently throughout my D&D experience have thought about how traps get set, and reset.
-Let's think about a simple spike pit.
+> I pretty consistently throughout my D&D experience have thought about how traps get constructed, set, and reset, especially in a "abandoned dungeon" setting.
+When I looked for a good source for this I become disappointed with the mild results.
+Traps look like stat blocks in a lot of modules, and that feels like a shame to the art-form.
+>
+> Let's think about a simple spike pit.
 > I set it up by tying a rope to myself and an anchor, digging a hole, setting spikes at the bottom, and climbing out of the hole using my rope, and hiding the pit.
+>
+> How would I eventually reset this?
+>
-> How would I reset this?
-Eventually my pit will be too full of corpse to spike any casualties, how can I get the spikes clear, let alone collect any loot on these corpses.
-Am I, *personally*, resetting the camouflage every time someone falls through it?
+> My pit will be too full of corpse to spike any casualties.
+How can I get the spikes clear?
+Let alone collect any loot on these corpses?
+>
+> Am I, *personally*, resetting the camouflage every time someone falls through it?
 No way right?
 Not unless it's the only option.
+>
-I'm gonna try to make a door or something at the bottom, or actuate a piston below the spikes to raise them.
+> I'm gonna try to make a door or something at the bottom, or actuate a piston below the spikes to raise them.
+>
-> So when designing this gas trap, I was thinking about how it would be easiest to reset – if the gas is just slightly heavier than air, it would collect at the floor eventually.
-If this could automatically drain into the reserves, even better.
-Now I only need a bunch of tubing, a source of force for my gas, and a trigger, and I'll have a large portion of my trap reset for me.
+> So when designing this gas trap, I was thinking about how it would be easiest to reset if the gas is just slightly heavier than air; it would collect at the floor eventually, making it easier to clear or funnel back into our reserves.
+>
+> Now I only need a bunch of tubing, a source of force for my gas, and a trigger, and I'll have a large portion of my trap reset for me with little to no work - so long as the work it took to do this over the simple spikes doesn't count for anything.
+>
+> Luckily for me and Kailkeep's Kobolds, this is a very magical place, meaning that construction becomes very easy (see *stoneshape* and then imagine if it was a spell you learned from the **PRIMORDIAL IDOL OF EARTH, TERRA**), and less "preparation" work is required.

 ###### Hidden Trap Door
 In the center of the ceiling of this room is a thin line of space between the two blocks of sandstone that form the trapdoor the mechanisms of this room engage and disengage.